One Knoxville SC: Smoky Mountain Series (Asheville City SC)

 As members of USL League Two and of the league's South Central Division, the two clubs created a rivalry called the Smoky Mountain Series.
-The series was won by head to head matches, and the tiebreaker being aggregate score.
+The series was won by head-to-head matches, with the tiebreaker being aggregate score.
 One Knoxville SC won the 2022 Smoky Mountain Series from a 4-3 aggregate win.
-Since One Knoxville SC has promoted to USL League One, there is no way for these teams to meet again except the U.S. Open Cup, which happened in 2024.
+Since One Knoxville SC has promoted to USL League One, there is no way for these teams to meet again except the U.S. Open Cup, which happened in 2024 and 2026.